AI Workshop: learn to build apps with AI →

 18: Git workflow to manage work on multiple branches

-19: How to setup the Git SSH keys
+19: How to set up the Git SSH keys